CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_extras/term2.md

 The project artifacts should be stored and handed over in a folder "Term2" in a GitHub repo (One repo of a team member)

 The main artifact submitted is a 4-6 page report (including figures and data citation), with the following requirements:
-* documents the solution provided
+* document the solution provided
-* documents the the technical choices made
+* document the technical choices made
-* documents the data model (ER diagram for RDBMS)
+* document the data model (ER diagram for RDBMS)
-* documents the analytics and/or visualization
+* document the analytics and/or visualization
-* indicates which team member did what in the project
-* can be a README in your git folder

 Artifacts to be submitted:
 * Term project report
-* Power point presentation - material for a few minutes presentation
+* Powerpoint presentation - material for a few minutes of presentation
 * Knime workflow file
 * Source files
 * Script (or instructions) of data persistence (sql file in case of a RDBMS)